rmsk2/X16_mandelbrot/README.md

 ![](/result.png?raw=true "Example picture in hires mode")

+# Using the program

+When you start the program you can select whether you want to start with the current

 # Zooming into the Mandelbrot set

 The calculation can be interrupted at any time by pressing a key and resumed by again by pressing `RETURN`.